nodoubt0322/awesome-links/README.md

     - [VueTelescope](https://vuetelescope.com/explore) - Discover websites made with vue
     - [vuejsexamples](https://vuejsexamples.com/) - website built with vues.js
     - [awesome-vue](https://github.com/vuejs/awesome-vue) - A curated list of awesome things related to Vue.js
+    - [awesomejs.dev](https://github.com/Akryum/awesomejs.dev) - Find awesome packages for the framework you are using, by Akryum

 `Angular`